asukakenji/go/generator/STORY.md

 [golang implementing generator / yield with channels: odd channel behavior][so1]

-This reminds me of this question I asked when I began developing in Go (Golang):
+This reminds me of a similar question I asked when I began developing in Go (Golang):

 [The idiomatic way to implement generators (yield) in Golang for recursive functions][so2]